bretif/k8s-si-phosphore/README.md

 k8s-si-phosphore stands for Kubernetes IS (SI in French) for PHOSPHORE.

-De ploy as **infraascode** kubernets cluster(s)
+Deploy as **infraascode** kubernets cluster(s)

 ## What?

+This project deploy:

+- k8s cluster
+- Helm

-Purpose of this project is to deploy as Kubernetes cluster that will host PHOSPHORE.si SI apps
+Purpose of this cluster is to host PHOSPHORE.si SI apps (Gitlab, AWX, Prometheus, ...)

-    - Gitlab
-    - AWX
-    - Prometheus
-    - ...

-Currently cluster is deployed on Google Cloud platform
+Currently cluster is deployed:

+- Google Cloud platform
+- Helm v

 Main tools used are [Terraform](https://www.terraform.io) and [Ansible AWX](https://github.com/ansible/awx)